-Like the ghost from the past that she is, the wreck of the B25 Mitchell Bomber “Pistoff” lays in about 17m of water, some 200m off the beach near Wanigela in Collingwood Bay – about 32km south-west of Tufi and Cape Nelson.
+The B25 Mitchell Bomber Wreck… Like the ghost from the past that she is the “Pistoff” wreck lays in about 17m of water.
+Some 200m off the beach near Wanigela in Collingwood Bay.
+About 32km south-west of Tufi and Cape Nelson.

-Sediment from the nearby river mouth gives the surrounding water a grey-green cast that greatly reduces the visibility.
+Sediment from the nearby river mouth gives the surrounding water a strong grey-green cast.

-The plane is the “Pistoff”, a B25C Mitchell bomber, and why it’s crew of seven christened it with such an unusual name is not recorded, and will probably never actually be known after all these years.
+The plane is a B25C Mitchell bomber.
+Quite why it’s crew of seven christened it with such an unusual name is not recorded.
+And it will probably never actually be known after all these years.

 But, that said, I think we could all make a reasonably accurate guess…

-In the ensuing air battle Pistoff’s right engine was hit & badly damaged but her pilot, 1st Lt.
+In the ensuing air battle Pistoff’s right engine was hit and badly damaged.
+But her pilot, 1st Lt.
 William R Lett, managed to escape from the attacking Japanese Zeros and head south down the coast.

 The shallower waters of the bay must have looked a much better option than the deep waters and fiords of Cape Nelson.

-Pistoff lies on a flat sandy seabed and is remarkably intact apart from the front nose cone with its twin machine guns, and the cockpit canopy, which are both missing.
+Pistoff lies on a flat sandy seabed.
+The plane is remarkably intact apart from the front nose cone with its twin machine guns, and the cockpit canopy, which are both missing.

-The missing cockpit canopy means that the pilot & co-pilots area and the plane’s controls can be seen clearly.
+The missing cockpit canopy means that the pilot and co-pilots area plus the plane’s controls can be seen clearly.

-Neither of the side doors are open and it appears that the crew must have kept them closed to keep the plane afloat for as long as possible after it ditched – making their exit through the open cockpit canopy.
+Neither of the side doors are open.
+It appears that the crew must have kept them closed to keep the plane afloat for as long as possible after it ditched.
+Making their exit through the open cockpit canopy.